TutteInstitute/toponymy/README.rst

    saved = TopicModel.from_file("topics.toponymy")
    print(saved.topic_names)

 The existing ``TopicModel`` is the results and persistence interface.
+Format 0.3 retains topic features, prompts, name embeddings and disambiguation history;
-Version 0.2 files retain topic features and prompts; version 0.1 files remain readable.
+formats 0.1 and 0.2 remain readable.
 For summaries, configure ``SummaryTemplate`` rather than a cluster layer class.

 If you have a two-dimensional document map, the optional DataMapPlot library